 No mineralogical work was carried out.
 However normative mineralogy calculations show that Sample 08-08 generally has almost twice the pyrite content of Sample 10-19.
-Sample 08-08 was similar to Island Mountain in this respect.
+Sample 08-08 was like Island Mountain in this respect.

-The testwork program focused mainly on conventional copper flotation; however it soon became evident that improving gold recovery was key so, similar to the direction taken with Island Mountain, the program included work on cyanidation of cleaner tails and also investigation of enhancing gold recovery with pyrite concentrate production.
+The testwork program focused mainly on conventional copper flotation; however, it soon became evident that improving gold recovery was key.
+Therefore, like the direction taken with Island Mountain, the program included work on cyanidation of cleaner tails and investigation of enhancing gold recovery with pyrite concentrate production.

-The flotation and cyanidation testwork flowsheets are shown in Figure 13-1 (abstracted from the ALS KM3499 report).
+The flotation and cyanidation testwork flowsheets are shown in Figure 10-1 (abstracted from the ALS KM3499 report).